Analog Out

 An analog signal can have multiple states within a range (from 0 to 1023).

-Did you know that the range 0~1023 is the digital representation of an analog signal?
+0~1023 is the digital representation of an analog signal?
 It represents a 10-bit (2^10) resolution signal.
 2^10 = 1024 values!

 In this tutorial, we are going to learn how to control analog signals.